Skip to main content

 This review is part of the Jack Reacher Book Series – explore all Reacher books in order!

-Make Me, the 20th entry in Lee Child’s legendary Jack Reacher series, opens with a classic setup: Reacher gets off a train in a place called Mother’s Rest.
-But the name is just the beginning of the unease.
+Make Me, the 20th entry in Lee Child’s legendary Jack Reacher series, opens with a classic setup: Reacher gets off a train in a place called Mother’s Rest, somewhere in rural Oklahoma.
+No plan, no destination — just an instinct about an unusual name.
+That’s all it takes.

 🕵️ Plot & Characters